solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 reserve <=> reward
 requested <=> required

-## High-Level Design with Example
+## High-Level Description with Example

-This proposal tries to localize congestions by means of increasing minimum required `cu_price`s for each write-locked addresses.
-This increase will be done exponentially measured by the consumed CU by each addresses at the moment.
-This means a transaction at least must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses.

-This results in pricing out crowded subset of transactions waiting for block inclusion, while allowing other transactions to be processed for block inclusion.
+This proposal tries to localize congestions by means of increasing minimum required `cu_price`s for each write-locked addresses, which is newly introduced by this proposal.
+This increase will be done exponentially measured by the CU consumed by each addresses at the moment.
+This means a transaction must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses at least, selectively pricing out crowded subset of transactions waiting for block inclusion, while allowing other transactions to be processed for block inclusion.

+In this way, under-capitalized usage demand like spl-token transfers among wallets will still find its way for timely block inclusion, accomplishing this mechanism's advertised _fairness_ even at the time of unrelated financial market's volatility, which entices well-capitalized usage demand in DeFi activities on chain.

-This rate-limiting gets enforced, only when the cluster deemed to be congested.
-Also, those increased `cu_price` will be decreased
+This rate-limiting gets enforced only when the cluster deemed to be congested.
+Also, those increased `cu_price`s will be decreased exponentially as soon as its address-specific CUs remain to be unchanged due to the temporal stalemate of relevant transaction processing.

+On top of the direct appreciation of fairness in congestion control for heavily write-locked addresses, this proposal also obsoletes both the existing block-wide CU limit and the account-write CU limit to overcome their inherent unfair ness

 ## Detailed Design